Clemson-MSE/HemeLB-Carpentries/_episodes/03-benchmarking-and-scaling.md

 > ## Editing the submission script
 >
-> Make a directory called `2n-bif` and copy the input files and job script into used in the previous exercise into it.
+> Copy the jobscript into `files/2node-bif`.
+Modify the appropriate section in your submission script so that we now
+> utilise 2 nodes and investigate the effect of changing the requested resources in your output files.
 >
 > It is important that when changing the resources requested, ensure that you also modify the execution line to use the
 > desired resources.
 In {{ site.sched.name }}, this can be automated with the `{{ site.sched.ntasks }}` shortcut.
 >
-> Modify the appropriate section in your submission script so that we now utilise 2 nodes and investigate the effect of
-> changing the requested resources in your output files.
-How does the walltime differ, what are the changes?
+> How does the walltime differ between this and the 2 and 10 core versions, what are the changes?
 >
 {: .challenge}